ZonghaoLi777/githubTrending/README.md

 ## Go

+* 【2024-02-28】[weaviate / weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
+* 【2024-02-28】[aws / copilot-cli](https://github.com/aws/copilot-cli) - The AWS Copilot CLI is a tool for developers to build, release and operate production ready containerized applications on AWS App Runner or Amazon ECS on AWS Fargate.
+* 【2024-02-28】[nginxinc / kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress) - NGINX and NGINX Plus Ingress Controllers for Kubernetes
 * 【2024-02-27】[shraddhaag / 1brc](https://github.com/shraddhaag/1brc) - Solution to One Billion Rows Challenge in Golang.
 * 【2024-02-27】[QuilibriumNetwork / ceremonyclient](https://github.com/QuilibriumNetwork/ceremonyclient) - Mirror of Quilibrium git repo: ceremonyclient
 * 【2024-02-27】[tulir / whatsmeow](https://github.com/tulir/whatsmeow) - Go library for the WhatsApp web multidevice API